 Plantar fasciitis is a painful foot issue many Canadians suffer from.
 When the fascial tissue that supports the foot arch and connects the heel to the toes becomes injured, it causes pain and discomfort.
 It is common among patients such as runners and athletes but can also affect anyone who is on their feet for extended periods, such as business executives and busy parents.
 It’s one of the most common foot pain complaints, not just for athletes, but also for older adults and people who are overweight.
 The general medical consensus is that plantar fasciitis is caused by stress and overuse of the foot, and while there are treatments available, reoccurrences can be frequent if left untreated.

 Want to avoid a recurrence of plantar fasciitis?
-Here are some preventative steps you can take.
+Here are some tips for plantar fasciitis prevention.

 Put Your Feet Up